alphasoc/nfr/README.md

 # Namescore
-**Namescore** is a lightweight Linux client used to capture DNS query events from a network and submit them to _api.alphasoc.net_ for processing.
+**Namescore** is a lightweight Linux client used to submit DNS events to _api.alphasoc.net_ for processing.
 The AlphaSOC DNS Analytics Engine quickly identifies security threats within DNS material (e.g. C2 traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).
+Namescore can be run as a sniffer, or can read PCAP data from file to score.

 Upon processing, alert data is returned in JSON format to `stdout`, describing the threats and policy violatinons.